 - Consider fuel efficiency when you buy a new car.
 This is especially true if you put a lot of miles on your vehicle, or if you are in consistent stop-and-go traffic.
 Saving a mile per gallon or more can really add up!

 - Learn about investing.
 The more you know about investing, the better choices you’ll make.
 This means you could make more from your investments and save money on fees.

 - Buy low-cost mutual funds.
 This is easy to miss because the money doesn’t come out of your pocket each month.
 But keep an eye on the cost of the mutual funds in your 401(k) and other investments.
 My rule of thumb is that no fund should cost more than 1%.
 And the combined cost for all your funds should be less than 0.50%.

 - Take advantage of employer 401(k) matches.
 If your employer matches 401(k) contributions, do everything you can to take full advantage of that match.
 Otherwise, you’re leaving free money on the table!

 - Use flexible spending accounts.
 FSAs allow you to pay certain medical, dental and childcare expenses using pre-tax dollars.
 If you’re not taking advantage of these accounts, you’re wasting money.
 Check with your HR department about enrolling in an FSA during your employer’s open enrollment period.

 - Use a health savings account.
 If you have a qualifying high-deductible health plan, you can save even more with an HSA.
 These accounts set aside pre-tax dollars for health-related expenses.
 Find out more here.

 Bonus Tip: Start tracking your investments.
-It’s easy to do with a free online financial dashboard offered by Personal Capital.
+It’s easy to do with a free online financial dashboard offered by Empower.
 I’ve used it for years, and it even comes with a recently added free retirement checkup calculator.